tent/tent.io/content/_faq.md

 sites on the web.

-### How does Tent work?

-Check out this page for a full description

 ### What does Tent do?

 When you create new content, Tent sends it to the followers you choose.
 It also